• Proposed

 Conservation Actions

-Old forests containing the trees in which L. indigo grows should be protected, and wildfires should be prevented against.
-Ensure that hikers or foragers are aware of the impact they can bring upon mycological and ecological systems.
+Old forests containing the trees with which Lactarius indigo grows should be protected, and wildfires should be prevented.
+It should be ensured that hikers or foragers are aware of the impact they can bring upon mycological and ecological systems.
+Additionally, a rigorous taxonomic study of specimens from throughout its range and tree associations should be undertaken to determine if this is a species complex.

 Use and Trade